 Another of Ostell’s major commission was the Sulpicians’ Grand Séminaire de Montréal, on the north side of Sherbrooke Street at Fort.
 He was the architect in charge of construction, 1854-57.
 When the Collège de Montréal was built in 1868-70 just adjacent, the whole complex became one of the most imposing in Montreal.

 Ostell’s firm, Montreal Door and Sash Factory, established in 1852 following what was probably an earlier lumber venture in 1848, was next door to John Redpath’s Canada Sugar Refinery on the Lachine Canal.
-His company advertisements touted doors, sashes, blinds, architraves, skirting boards and mouldings, planks, scantling, furrings, laths and shingles.
+His company advertisements touted doors, sashes, blinds, architraves, skirting boards and moldings, planks, scantling, furrings, laths, and shingles.
 Ostell invested some £20,000 in the enterprise, had five acres with buildings and machinery, and employed 75 men.
 He sent some of its products to the Paris Universal Exhibition in 1856.
-The shop produced materials for markets in Lower and Upper Canada, and exported to the U.S., Great Britain and Australia.
-In the early 1860s, Ostell seems to have had financial difficulties and the factory was sold to William Molson, but Ostell later rented it back, and in 1886 it was still described as an important manufacturing business; Ostell was still its manager.
+The shop produced materials for markets in Lower and Upper Canada and exported to the U.S., Great Britain, and Australia.
+In the early 1860s, Ostell seems to have had financial difficulties, and the factory was sold to William Molson, but Ostell later rented it back, and in 1886 it was still described as an important manufacturing business; Ostell was still its manager.

 City lighting and transportation